How to invest in property as a first-time investor: a crash course

 3. Research property trends

 Such trends also play a role in choosing where to invest.
 It’s currently a buyer’s market in more high-end areas, as lack of demand has led to price deflation.
-As an investor, it’s up to you to weigh the advantage of lower property prices in the area versus the disadvantage of lowered demand.
+As an investor, it’s up to you to weigh the advantages of lower property prices in the area versus the disadvantages of lowered demand.

 Again, an estate agent can bring much knowledge to bear with their in-depth knowledge of the property market.